-CollegeBound works exclusively in Baltimore City public schools to encourage and enable students to pursue a postsecondary education.
+CollegeBound works exclusively in Baltimore City public schools to enable students to pursue a postsecondary education.
 A secondary goal is to improve the social and economic fabric of the community through an educated workforce.
-Since 1998, CollegeBound’s nationally recognized college advising model has transformed the lives of tens of thousands of high school students.
-Alumni credit their College Access Program Specialists (see below) and the highly individualized college advising program with their success.
+Since 1988, CollegeBound’s nationally recognized college advising model has transformed the lives of tens of thousands of high school students.
+Alumni credit their College Access Program Specialists and the highly individualized college advising program with their success.

 Originally a part-time, pre-college effort in fewer than five schools, CollegeBound now employs and trains seventeen full-time college advisors who work year-round on-site in 17 Baltimore City public high schools.
 CollegeBound maintains an annual scholarship and grant portfolio valued at $3 million and awards over $200,000 annually through the need-based Last Dollar Grant Program for Baltimore City public school graduates.
 CollegeBound currently supports over 600 Baltimore City public school graduates pursuing a college degree through scholarships, grants, and the College Completion Program, an intensive support model that follows students every step of the way to a college degree.